guignol1981/file-gen-cli/README.md

 -   Deduce templates from a folder
     > `file-gen-cli deduce <instanceName> [<prefix> <instanceNamePlural>]`

-## How it works

-When you use the register parameters, file-gen-cli will lookup in the folder it's being executed for a gencli.json file.
-It will then save in the cloud this config associeted with the cliName parameters.
-It will then look each file configs of each entity configs then will look for each of the templates files name in the folder it's being executed.
-It will then store those file in the cloud associated with the cli name.

 ### You can rewrite the config the same way